is Your True Allegiance?

 Even here in the democratic West, you will inevitably have to

 choose between following men, or following God.

 Theologian Paul Tillich identified a

 principle which, while it was intended to guide us in our

 applied to the subject at hand.
-He said
+He said that Christianity

-positive religious elements after they have been subjected to the
+religious elements after they have been subjected to the

 criteria implied in this center."